 It is very important to have your weighbridge regularly calibrated and ideally checks should be made every 12 months.
 Owners of trade weighbridges have a legal responsibility to ensure their weighbridges are maintained within legal tolerances.
 Failure to do this can lead to prosecution and fines; trading standards have the power to close down weighbridges that do not comply.

-We are certified for the Self-Verification (SV) of weighbridges and operate dedicated weighbridge test units around the UK.
+We are Certified for the initial verification and re-qualification of weighbridges as set out in our Module D Certificate issued by our Approved Body NMO and operate dedicated weighbridge test units around the UK.
 The calibration process involves the placing of UKAS traceable weights on the weighbridge in a prescribed manner.
 Tests are carried out to check and establish:

 - Zero point